|

-The objective of Maecenas World Patrimony Foundation is the conservation of art and historic objects from the collections of the United Nations' offices and its agencies.
+The Project The objective of Maecenas World Patrimony Foundation is the conservation of art and historic objects from the collections of the United Nations' offices and its agencies.

 By its nature, the United Nations cannot raise funds for purposes beyond its statutory objectives.
 The United Nations has in fact no budget for the conservation of this part of its cultural heritage.